pgmac/pgmac.github.io/_posts/2026-01-31-incidents.md

 ## PS

-If either the Statuspage site is unavailable, that'll be because my home internet is borked, or my k8s cluster isn't clustering very well.
+If the Statuspage site is unavailable, that'll be because my home internet is borked, or my k8s cluster isn't clustering very well.